 Membership in our Chapter is open to all Mothers of rising 7th grade girls through 10th grade (NCL, Inc. does not allow members to join the years of a girl’s rising Junior or Senior year).
-The membership process begins in mid-October with small information sessions or on-on-one meetings.
+The membership process begins on November 1 with small information sessions or on-on-one meetings.
 Applications for membership are then available online until January 15.

 Each Ticktocker class is identified by the graduation year and typically has up to 24 Ticktockers.